xephora/Threat-Remediation-Scripts/Strength/readme.md

 ### Description

 I created an automated script to remove Strength Adware.
-This script does not require CrowdStrike to run, however, I did create this script for CrowdStrike.